mkmkmkmk44/NU-CS396-ALife-Hws/Project/README.md

         Joints in the middle have greater Control Alternate Control values
         Joints have incremental control - Lower Joints have more control

+### Fitness Calculation
+Fitness is a weighted sum of distance covered, inverse of energy consumed and (negative weight for penalising) stability.